3. Selection and interview

 The purpose of the skills and talents test is to assess the candidates’ underlying intellectual aptitude and skills.
 The information you obtain from this test may be useful to see if the person has the ability to process complex problems or learn new things.

-Expert opinion for the recruitment of researchers and research assistants
+Expert opinion for the recruitment of researchers and Assistant Professors

-When recruiting researchers and research assistants, always seek an expert opinion from at least one person.
+When recruiting researchers and Assistant Professors, always seek an expert opinion from at least one person.
 This is done when the application deadline has passed and any supplementary information has been submitted.
 The person giving the opinion must meet the following requirements:

 - Expert in the subject.